jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 One piece of advice I wish I had been given when I started my first company was how to structure conventions in my codebases.
-It may not seem like a big deal when you're hacking your first prototypes in a garage, but a small amount of discipline can make the difference between having malleable code that allows you to keep up with the changing demands of your industry and writing yourself into a place where you have to throw everything out every time requirements change as you search for product / market fit. (long sentence, edited down)
+It may not seem like a big deal when you're hacking your first prototypes in a garage, but a small amount of discipline can save you an enormous amount of time in the long run.
+Conventions and best practices keep code malleable while allowing you to focus on solving problems instead of arguing about each small technical detail.
+Starting a company is hard and your code must allow you to keep up with the changing demands of your industry without getting into a state where you have to throw everything out when requirements change.

-In this post I'll show you an example of a basic conventional [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API using [Play Framework](https://www.playframework.com/) but I try to keep the conventions abstract so they could be used with any framework and language.
-All code can be found at [jtescher/play-api](https://github.com/jtescher/play-api).
+In this post I'll show you conventions for a basic [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API using [Play Framework](https://www.playframework.com/) and I'll try to keep the conventions abstract so they could be used with any framework and language.
+I've also open sourced an application at [jtescher/play-api](https://github.com/jtescher/play-api) as an example of what a fully tested and functional app looks like in this style.

 ## The CRUD API server